ak1904-cs/encrypted-messaging-app/README.md

 ## Contributing
 Contributions are welcome.
 Open an issue to discuss changes or submit a pull request with a clear description of the change and why it's needed.

-## License
-Add a LICENSE file to the repository to clearly state the project license.